Toe (band): Musical style

-The vast majority of Toe's music is instrumental, featuring a very dynamic drumming blended in with melodic, clean guitars.
-Takashi's drumming has been specially revered among math-rock circles, considered to be the main attractive of the band from their first releases.
+The majority of Toe's music is instrumental, featuring a very dynamic drumming blended in with melodic, clean guitars.
+Takashi's drumming has been especially revered among math-rock circles, considered to be the highlight of the band from their first releases.
 The AllMusic review for The Book About My Idle Plot on a Vague Anxiety calls the drums "the star of the sound".
-Lars Gotrich from NPR praises Takashi, deeming him "capable of Questlove-level precision and soul one moment, and a cyclone of controlled chaos the next", and explains that what makes toe different from other bands within the genre is their "ability to tell short, concise stories — ecstatic, noodly, complex pop songs that unfold in less than five minutes" The group changed their sound in later records incorporating acoustic guitars, Rhodes piano, vibraphones and vocals.
+Lars Gotrich from NPR praises Takashi, deeming him "capable of Questlove-level precision and soul one moment, and a cyclone of controlled chaos the next", and explains that what makes toe different from other bands within the genre is their "ability to tell short, concise stories — ecstatic, noodly, complex pop songs that unfold in less than five minutes" Later records have incorporated acoustic guitars, Rhodes piano, vibraphones and vocals.